 15. Dialogue in the Dark Experience

-We just heard about this experience and you better believe it’s on our list for our next visit to Bangkok (or one of the other cities it's located in)!
+We just heard about this experience and you better believe it’s on our list for our next visit to Bangkok (or one of the other cities it’s offered in)!

 On Trip Advisor reviews, guests rave that Dialogue in the Dark is life-changing.
 We imagine it would be humbling and “eye-opening” (no pun intended).